sopnode/kube-install/README.md

 # creating k8s clusters on the sopnode deployment

-th
+this is a set of shell utilities to turn a raw fedora box into a k8s cluster

-a set of shell utilities to turn a raw fedora box into a k8s cluster
+see script `tests/all-in-one.sh` that illustrates how to orchestrate the deployment of a complete cluster that crosses the sopnode-faraday NAT barrier

-see script `tests/all-in-one.sh` that illustrates how to orchestrate the deployhment of a complete cluster that crosses the sopnode-faraday NAT thing
+*note* this version has support for fedora35 only.

 ## set up